renepacchaux/performing-arts-ux/README.md

 We focused on this to make decisions about our url structure.
 The importance of the url is an SEO mainstay.
 Given it's importance, I set out to use Vue adjacent tools.

+#### Design
+##### Sketches
+We started looking at the original.
+A long list that did not paginate.
+This can be inefficient to scroll all the way to the end, resulting in overlooking some key performers.

 ### Project solution
 I coded this on Vue.js.